jvm-graphics-labs/awesome-3d-meshes/McGuire/README.md

 This page gives citation source code that you can copy and paste for various typesetting systems, such as BibTeX.

 All meshes are packaged as zip files using OBJ and PNG to simplify loading in a research and prototyping environment.
-His collaborators and McGuire have converted most of these models from their original formats and corrected geometry and texture errors.
+McGuire and his collaborators have converted most of these models from their original formats and corrected geometry and texture errors.

 # How to Cite this Archive